-Applications may be approved by two separate processes by which persons seeking the required County of San Diego Non-emergency Medical Transport Provider's Permit may apply.
-Potential providers may apply for a Permit by Endorsement of the MTS or any other municipality's Permit or a Permit by Direct Application to the County.
+Applications may be approved by two separate processes by which persons seeking the required San Diego County Non-emergency Medical Transport Provider's Permit may apply.
+Potential providers may apply for a Permit by Endorsement of the MTDB or any other municipality's Permit or a Permit by Direct Application to the County.
 Each applicant for a Non-Emergency Medical Transport Provider's Permit shall submit the following data:

-- (a) Permit by Endorsement of the MTS Permit or any other municipality's permit - (1) Copy of completed and approved permit application; - (2) Applicant's name and business address; - (3) The name(s), under which the applicant has, does, or proposes to engage in non-emergency medical transport service; - (4) The name and addresses of the applicant, registered owner(s), partner(s), officer(s), director(s) and all shareholders who hold or control 10% or more of the stock of the applicant; - (5) A statement of fact and good faith from the principal owner;
+- (a) Permit by Endorsement of the MTDB Permit or any other municipality's permit - (1) Copy of completed and approved permit application; - (2) Applicant's name and business address; - (3) The name(s), under which the applicant has, does, or proposes to engage in non-emergency medical transport service; - (4) The name and addresses of the applicant, registered owner(s), partner(s), officer(s), director(s) and all shareholders who hold or control 10% or more of the stock of the applicant; - (5) A statement of fact and good faith from the principal owner; - (6) A Certificate of Consent to Self Insure issued by the California State Director of Industrial Relations, or a Certificate of Worker's Compensation Insurance as required in section 610.805; - (7) Proof of liability insurance as required in Section 610.804;

-- (6) A Certificate of Consent to Self Insure issued by the California State Director of Industrial Relations, or a Certificate of Worker's Compensation Insurance as required in section 610.805; - (7) Proof of liability insurance as required in Section 610.804; - (8) A description of each gurney van and/or wheelchair van including the make, model, year of manufacture, mileage and vehicle identification number; - (9) A description of the applicant's training and orientation programs for transport personnel, including proof of ability to staff each non-emergency medical transport vehicle with persons possessing at a minimum a current CPR completion certificate and an American Red Cross First Aid Certificate, or equivalent; - (10) An accompanying Permit fees pursuant to Section 610.601 of this Division; - (11) The applicant may be required to submit such other information as the Permit Officer deems necessary for determination of compliance with this Division; or, - (12) An accompanying Permit fees pursuant to Section 610.601 of this Division; - (13) The applicant may be required to submit such other information as the Permit Officer deems necessary for determination of compliance with this Division;
+- (8) A description of each gurney van and/or wheelchair van including the make, model, year of manufacture, vehicle identification number; - (9) A description of the applicant's training and orientation programs for transport personnel, including proof of ability to staff each non-emergency medical transport vehicle with persons possessing at a minimum a current American Red Cross Standard First Aid Certificate, or equivalent; - (10) An accompanying Permit fees pursuant to Section 610.601 of this Division; - (11) The applicant may be required to submit such other information as the Permit Officer deems necessary for determination of compliance with this Division; or, - (12) An accompanying Permit fees pursuant to Section 610.601 of this Division; - (13) The applicant may be required to submit such other information as the Permit Officer deems necessary for determination of compliance with this Division; or, - (b) Permit by Direct Application to the County: - (1) Completed County non emergency vehicle permit application; - (2) Applicant's name and business address; - (3) The name and addresses of the applicant, registered owner(s), partner(s), officer(s), director(s), and all the shareholders who hold or control 10% or more of the stock of the applicant; - (4) A statement of fact and good faith from the principal owner; - (5) A statement of legal history, one each from the applicant, all registered owner(s), partner(s), officer(s), director(s), and controlling shareholder(s), including criminal convictions and civil judgements; - (6) An application for a criminal record check, one each from the applicant, all registered owner(s), partner(s), officer(s), director(s), controlling shareholder(s), including criminal convictions and civil judgements.
+Each application for criminal record check will be processed by the San Diego County Sheriff's Department.
+Each person required to submit an application for criminal record check will also be required to complete a Department of Justice fingerprint card; - (7) A resume specifying the education, training, and experience of the applicant in the business of transportation services; - (8) A description of the applicant's program for maintenance of vehicles;

-or,

-- (b) Permit by Direct Application to the County (if MTS jurisdiction is not applicable): - (1) Completed County non emergency vehicle permit application; - (2) Applicant's name and business address; - (3) The name and addresses of the applicant, registered owner(s), partner(s), officer(s), director(s), and all the shareholders who hold or control 10% or more of the stock of the applicant; - (4) A statement of fact and good faith from the principal owner; - (5) A statement of legal history, one each from the applicant, all registered owner(s), partner(s), officer(s), director(s), and controlling shareholder(s), including criminal convictions and civil judgments;